silverbackdan/symfony-docs/http_client.rst

 .. note::

     Pay attention to the trailing slashes in the `base_uri` parameter and prefixed slashes in your path when making a request.
 To keep the path in your `base_uri` it must end with a slash and your request path must NOT start with a slash.
-E.g. Making a request to the path `endpoint` with the `base_uri` `https://example.com/api/` the request will be sent to `https://example.com/api/endpoint`.
+E.g. If you make a request to the path `endpoint` with the `base_uri` `https://example.com/api/` the request will be sent to `https://example.com/api/endpoint`.
 If you make a request to the path `/endpoint`, or your `base_uri` is `https://example.com/api`, the request will be sent to `https://example.com/endpoint`

 Making Requests
 ---------------